hatlonely/go-project-example-for-http/README.md

-# go-project-example-for-http
+# go-http-project-example

-This is an example of go project for http service
+This is an example of go project for http services